krampcg23/CUDA_4/README.md

 If you want to generate synthetic data, type `./graphMaker` which will auto generate a graph for you called `graph.txt`.
 Otherwise, import your own file.

+For commenting on code, please check out `main.cu`

 ### Input file:
 The input file must look like the following: